 - Evil Is Hammy: Once he reveals his true colors, he becomes much hammier.

-- Go Mad from the Revelation: He was once a perfectly sane priest before learning of Galbalan.
+- Go Mad from the Revelation: He was once a perfectly sane priest before coming in contact with Galbalan.

 - Taking You with Me: He attempts this at the end of his boss fight.